Pylons/pyramid/docs/narr/firstapp.rst

    </configure>

-This pair of files forms an application functionally equivalent to the application we created earlier.
-Let's examine the differences between the code described in :ref:`helloworld_imperative` and the code above.
+This pair of files forms an application functionally equivalent to the application we created earlier in :ref:`helloworld_imperative`.
+Let's examine the differences between the code in that section and the code above.

 In :ref:`helloworld_imperative_appconfig`, we had the following lines within the ``if __name__ == '__main__'`` section of ``helloworld.py``: